- Visa Categories

 Students can mail the STEM extension requests to DVS for processing.
 You will need to send the following:

 - Completed original signed I-765.
+Do not use an electronic signature.
 Use the code (c)(3)(C) in item 16 of the I-765.
 Remember to complete the degree and employer information in item 17.
 Your employer must provide the E-Verify information.

 - Two (2) original Passport-style photographs (see Passport Photo Requirements).